rpeabody43/bfrs/README.md

 ```

 Unlike normal brainf***, alphanumerics aren't completely ignored here.
-Instead, there's a set of commands for the interpreter.
+Instead, there's a set of commands for the REPL.
 Anything not exactly matching these commands will be ignored like normal.

 **OUT:** View the current ASCII output